 - Offer free two-day shipping.
 As mentioned above, the 2-day shipping tag gives you a big advantage.
 They’re prominently displayed on Walmart search pages and have their own filter in the left-hand navigation.
 They’re critical for winning the buy box, and can help you compete on service rather than on price alone.

 - Profit from a less-saturated ad environment.
 Advertising on Walmart can pay bigger and more immediate dividends that you’d expect on Amazon.
 And Sponsored Products will not only help you gain short-term sales; the extra views and clicks from these ads can help your long-term SEO as well.

 - Pay close attention to reviews.
 They’re crucial to Walmart’s algorithm.
 You can leverage tools like Bazaarvoice to capture more reviews, or ask a few friends and family members to purchase and review products to prime the pump.

 - Learn from experience.
 Walmart has a knowledge base to support sellers, but there are also unofficial forums for Walmart sellers, such as this subreddit or this Facebook group.
 It’s worth investigating and participating in these resources to explore the kinds of issues sellers have and how they’re able to solve them.

 Want Help from a Few Professionals?

-As an official integration partner of Walmart, Zentail is deeply experienced in helping sellers launch on Walmart.com, and succeed in this uniquely appealing marketplace.
-If you have questions, our team will be happy to answer them.
-Hit us up at firstname.lastname@example.org or request a demo today!
+As an official integration partner of Walmart, Zentail is deeply experienced in helping sellers launch on Walmart.com.
+We know that Walmart isn't just a plug-and-play app (recall Shopify's bumpy integration into Walmart) and have guided sellers from their first Walmart order to their thousandth—and beyond.
+If you have questions, hit us up at firstname.lastname@example.org or request a demo today!

 Steps for Going Live With vs. Without Zentail